 In 1987 and again in 1989, Stokes was a Japan Society Fellow, living in and reporting from Japan.
 In 1997, he was a member of President Clinton's Commission on United States-Pacific Trade and Investment Policy and he wrote its final report, "Building American Prosperity in the 21st Century."

-He is co-author of the book America Against the World: How We Are Different and Why We Are Disliked (Times Books, 2006), author of the 2009 GMF Transatlantic Trends survey, and co-author of numerous Pew Global Attitudes Surveys.
+He is co-author of the book America Against the World: How We Are Different and Why We Are Disliked (Times Books, 2006), and co-author of numerous Pew Global Attitudes Surveys.

 In 2006, Stokes was honored by the Coalition of Service Industries for his reporting on services issues.
 In 2004, he was chosen by International Economy magazine as one of the most influential China watchers in the U.S. press.
 In 1995, he was picked by Washingtonian Magazine as one of the "Best on Business" reporters in Washington.
 In 1989, Stokes won the coveted John Hancock award for excellence in business and economics reporting for his series on the impact of the rising yen on the Japanese economy.